omrilotan/finjan/README.md

 | - | -
 | require (r) | one or more files to import before the tests
 | verbose (v) | Print stack trace for each error
+| ignore (i) | Pattern or an array of glob patterns to exclude matches

 ### Structure of spec/tests file